Agents

 | Permissions | Controls what workflow capabilities the agent is allowed to use. |

-| Lifecycle hooks | Adds behavior around task execution events. |
+| Lifecycle hooks | Adds behavior around task execution events, including memory recall/update and skill curation when configured. |

 Scopes